Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Place a textured rug beside your bed to greet your feet each morning
+Textured rug beside the bed to greet your feet

 -